larabook/gateway/README.md

 by this  package we are able to connect to all Iranian bank with one unique API.

+( This Package is now compatible with both 4.* and 5.* versions of Laravel )

 Please inform us once you've encountered [bug](https://github.com/larabook/gateway/issues) or [issue](https://github.com/larabook/gateway/issues)  .

 Available Banks: